 According to McKinsey, 67% of online customers want recommendations from brands and expect these to be relevant.
 This relevancy happens when companies gather shopping and behavioral data to better their offerings.

 Over 50% of surveyed US consumers across multiple industries are okay with companies using their media like videos and photos.
-Brands can use such media to understand buyers and improve their behavioral marketing activities.
+Brands can use such media to understand buyers and improve their behavior marketing activities.

 Recognizing its importance, US investors have pumped billions into machine learning, like $37 billion in 2019.
 A development in machine learning can automate and improve behavioral marketing, which can help brands understand and target customers.